wyattscarpenter/carpogram/README.md

 Probably no drop-caps or illuminated letters.

+to make a text look like a typewriter or how computer code listings are often printed, it should be monospace and slab serif.
+Todo: should this actually be its own attribute? after all you can imagine a transformation on times new Roman that is monospace and slab serif but doesn't look like typewriter.
+To make typewriter you would have to switch fonts. which I suppose is ultimately be job of the rich text layer. or should it be?

 Unclear to me yet if underscore = macron below or if underscore = low line.
 Same for overscore(?) = macron or overscore = overline.
 Also not clear to me what I will do for macrons or ties over two characters (maybe something like U+FE2D COMBINING CONJOINING MACRON BELOW?).
 Actually, this is settled by the fact that unicode considers U+005F, the underscore, to be a low line, putting it in congruence with their combining low line diacritic.
 I guess overline would just be x_(over-combiner)

 If feeling greedy: greek letters, possibly cyrillic, possibly allow people to typeset music in carpogram.
 Tables seem possible, but like too much comeon ha ha that's rich text there.